How Do We Help Your Transition to a Concierge Medicine Job at PartnerMD?

 Your dedicated salesperson has heard it all – the good, the bad, the easy, the difficult – and this gives your patients one extremely knowledgeable point of contact to answer all their questions and to make the sign-up process as easy as possible.

-In addition, our team of marketing professionals will lead a multi-faceted promotional effort to kickstart the building of your panel.
+In addition, our team of marketing professionals will lead a multi-faceted promotional effort to kickstart the growth of your panel.

 One of the first things that will occur is informing your patients.
 It can be daunting.
 You know some patients are going to be fine with it.
 And we’ll be honest — some won’t be.
 Having to leave some patients is one of the unfortunate realities and biggest challenges with concierge medicine physician jobs.